 v.
-Location, depth corrected to MSL, and construction details of monitoring wells or ditch monitoring points
+Locations, depths, and construction details of monitoring wells or ditch monitoring points

-2. Design Drawings and Maps - may be combined with plot plan and should be drawn on a scale no greater than 200 ft. to the inch showing the following:
+2. Design Drawings and Maps - may be combined with plot plan and should be drawn on a scale no greater than 200 feet to the inch showing the following:

 i.
 Topographic map with five foot contour intervals